jacobvarner/hoops-jacobvarner/_posts/2020-9-11-prep-to-pros-part-2-draft-busts-and-players-that-didnt-quite-live-up-to-the-hype.md

 ### 2014 Recruiting Class

 The 2014 recruiting class had eight players fall from their high school ranking, but none of the players that missed out on the NBA completely were in the top-30.
-Devin Robinson from Florida had the biggest drop, but he only went from the 18th ranked recruit to signing as an undrafted free-agent in 2017.
+Devin Robinson from Florida had the biggest drop, but he only went from the 18th ranked recruit to signing as an undrafted free agent in 2017.

 ![All basketball prospects from the 2014 recruiting class that fell from their high school ranking to NBA selection][image12]